divad-nitram/stellmarfarm/README.md

 ```

 - **.github/** contains definitions of ***workflows*** also called ***actions*** that can, among other things, deploy every time you push new code to GitHub.
-- **.parcel-cache/** is a temporary cache to speed up development builds.
-- **dist/** is where the built, minified HTML, JS and CSS will be put by parcel.
-These files should not be manually edited.
-- **node_modules/** is where npm stores the code installed with `npm install`.
 - **src/** contains the HTML, JS and CSS that you can edit.
-- **.gitignore** lists files and directories that git will ignore.